harbour/core/README.md

 10. Do not alter the directory layout and files in Harbour and 3rd party packages.
-11. If you are to report a build problem with a Harbour application, all of the above points apply, plus make sure to use '-trace' command line option when running hbmk2 and redirect the result to a file (see above how).
+11. If you are to report a build problem with a Harbour application, all of the above points apply, plus make sure to use ``-trace`` command line option when running hbmk2 and redirect the result to a file &ndash; see above how.
     It's good idea to first remove all manual references to Harbour core components from makefiles and custom environment.
 F.e. it's commom mistake to add C compiler header and/or lib dirs, Harbour core header and/or lib dirs, built-in constants to makefiles or environment.
     No such thing is necessary as all of these are automatically handled by hbmk2.
-IOW start simple and don't be overbusy with "fine-tuning" your configuration.
+IOW start simple and don't be overbusy with *fine-tuning* your configuration.
 If you need to, the problem is most probably elsewhere.
 It's also good idea to try with Harbour nightly binary or official stable release first.